TomerMellick/Project_Moodle_Bot/README.md

 update_user - update the user's info (ask again for username and password)
 get_grades - get all the grades of the student (include average grade)
 get_unfinished_events - get all unfinished events (from moodle)
-get_document - get document from the moodle
+get_document - get document from the orbit website
-update_schedule - update the schedule
+get_student_permit - get student permit from the orbit website update_schedule - update the schedule
 get_notebook - get notebook file
 get_upcoming_exams - get all upcoming exams